mikko-ahonen/mikko-ahonen.github.io/_posts/2023-08-29-data-modeling.md

 probably going to take several years.
 By the time you are done, the logical data model is already outdated.

+Most of the cost of implementing integrations is about specifying what needs to be done.
+Agreeing on syntax (such as CSV or JSON) and attribute names is pretty straight-forward.
+The real cost is in understanding the business semantics of various fields and their possible values, and how they need to be mapped and cleaned up for downstream systems.
+By using canonical data models in your integrations, it is possible to reduce the costs of later integrations.

 In one organization, there was a need to work on the Information Architecture.
 At the same time, we were developing DataHub, centralized integration platform with support for real-time data streams.
 DataHub required having a coherent canonical